a2800276/javautils/json/README.md

 ### Arbitrary Object deserialization

 In case you have a custom class you wish to deserialize from JSON, I have good news and bad news.
 The bad news: there is no comprehensive system of generics, annotations and dependency injection semantics to configure deserializing JSON into arbitrary class structures.
-The good news: there is no comprehensive system of generics, annotations and dependency injection semantics to configure deserializing JSON into arbitrary class structures, instead you can use `json.Lexer` to tokenize a stream of JSON and provide callbacks to implement custom deserialization.
+The good news: there is no comprehensive system of generics, annotations and dependency injection semantics to configure deserializing JSON into arbitrary class structures, instead you can use `Lexer` to tokenize a stream of JSON and provide callbacks to implement custom deserialization.

 This is, in fact how the default parser is implemented.
 In case you would like to write a custom callback, have a look at the generic `JSON.LexerCB` contained in `src/json/JSON` for inspiration.